fauna/graphql-workshop/content/next-steps/building-multi-tenancy-front-end/_index.md

 ### Turning the demo app into multi-tenant app

 In the example marketplace app, you can set up each shop as a separate frontend app with its dedicated child database.

-In this workshop, however, we will not deploy individual frontend apps for each shop.
-We would instead treat a particular shop page as a separate application.
+In the example marketplace app, you can set up each shop as a separate front-end app with its dedicated child database.
+However, we will not deploy individual front-end apps for each shop in this workshop.
+Instead, let's assume each shop page (i.e. /shops/:<shopId>) is an individual app.

 In your parent database, head over to the _Security > Roles > FrontEndRole_ and provide read access to `Store` collection and `allShops` index.